 Things To Do After Engagement and Before Marriage

-1. Discuss things apart from your marriage day
+1. Discuss things other than your wedding day

 3. Get to know each other well